php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

 <a name="defining-relationships"></a>
 ## Defining Relationships

-Eloquent relationships are defined as methods on your Eloquent model classes.
-Since, like Eloquent models themselves, relationships also serve as powerful [query builders](queries.md), defining relationships as methods provides powerful method chaining and querying capabilities.
+Eloquent relationships are defined as functions on your Eloquent model classes.
+Since, like Eloquent models themselves, relationships also serve as powerful [query builders](queries.md), defining relationships as functions provides powerful method chaining and querying capabilities.
 For example, we may chain additional constraints on this `posts` relationship:

     $user->posts()->where('active', 1)->get();